LLNL/axom/src/axom/sidre/docs/sphinx/data_vs_metadata.rst

 patterns involving buffers, groups, and views.
-In particular, it shows how data associated with a view is related to a buffer, how the lifetimes of data associated with a view and the buffer owning the data are related, and how the description of data in a view is not completely dependent on the data in the corresponding buffer.
+In particular, it shows how data associated with a view is related to a buffer, how the lifetimes of data associated with a view and the buffer owning the data are related, and how the description of data in a view (metadata) is independent of the the allocation state of the data in a view and a corresponding buffer.
 The code snippets shown and described here exist in the file ``axom/src/axom/sidre/examples/sidre_data_vs_metadata.cpp``, which can be built and run to experiment with if you wish.

 The starting point for the examples is a simple Sidre datastore group hierarchy